kvastad/getting-and-cleaning-data-course-project/CodeBook.md

 The in table dat4.txt all variables from [1] were filtered based on *unique individual* and *performed activity*.
 The average from each *measurement variable*, where the characters **mean** or **std** was included in the variable name is summarized in table dat4.txt.
 Before you run the run_analysis.R script, first set working directory to UCI HAR Dataset[1] and then put the run_analysis.R script within the UCI HAR Dataset directory.
+To run the run_analysis.R script the dplyr R package needs to be installed.

 ## Source
 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012